lupyuen/lupyuen.github.io/src/rust6.md

 - TODO: Downloading the Docker Container

+TODO: simtest hello_rust

-_What if the Rust Blinky App fails to execute correctly?_
+_Will we know if the Rust Blinky App fails to execute correctly?_

 TODO: Auto test at GitHub Actions